Mico27/gbs-DynamicProjectilePlugin/README.md

 **CollisionExPlugin declares the same palettes**, and so does DynamicActorPlugin.
-That is deliberate and safe: GB Studio applies a plugin's scene type override as a shallow replacement, so whichever loads last decides the palette — the three arrays are kept **byte-identical** so the result is the same in any combination.
+That is deliberate and safe: GB Studio applies a plugin's scene type override as a shallow replacement, so whichever loads last decides the swatches, and all three are kept identical so the result is the same in any combination.
 It also means this plugin needs none of the others installed to have its own override values paintable.
 If you edit one, edit all three.

-For the full reference — the swatch schema, the collision byte layout, and why a tile carrying both a direction bit and an Extra value highlights only the direction — see [CollisionExPlugin](https://github.com/gb-studio-dev/gb-studio-plugins/tree/main/plugins/Mico27/CollisionExPlugin#painting-the-extra-collision-values).
+For the full reference, including the collision value layout and why a tile carrying both a direction and an Extra value highlights only the direction, see [CollisionExPlugin](https://github.com/gb-studio-dev/gb-studio-plugins/tree/main/plugins/Mico27/CollisionExPlugin#painting-the-extra-collision-values).

 ---